TomaszKaminski-netizen/protein-compare/README.md

 The comparison algorithms make heavy use of generator functions and expressions, hence the final output of *one_prot_all_shifts*, *full_prot_comparison*, and *all_prots_all_shifts* contains a lot of generator objects.
 If you want to further manipulate this data you might need to turn these objects into normal tuples, which can be easily done by passing the data into *unpack_generators*.

 * **turn_into_dataframe**\
-The results can be turned into a pandas DataFrame object, which is a table of comparison scores with labelled rows and columns.
+The results can be turned into a **Pandas** DataFrame object, which is a table of comparison scores with labelled rows and columns.
 Because of this structure it is far easier to visually inspect than the nested tuples created by *unpack_generators*, and allows the user to utilise the broad range of powerful **Pandas** and **Numpy** data analysis functions.

 ### Other features

 There are two other functions which users may wish to call:

 * **amino_acid_properties_matrix**\
-To find out how different amino acid pairs are scored by the comparison algorithm,run this function.
+To find out how different amino acid pairs are scored by the comparison algorithm, run this function.
 It returns a BLOSUM-62-like matrix of comparison scores, which can be passed into any of the functions described in [output data](https://github.com/TomaszKaminski-netizen/protein-compare#output-data) for visualisation.

 * **prot_structural_motifs**\
 This function works on a single peptide, rather than *prot_seq*, and searches through it to find potential structural motifs, such as N-terminal alpha helix caps or salt bridges in an alpha helix.
 Instead of returning the found motifs as a variable, the results are printed to the console.